-A has just opened at the J. Paul Getty Museum in Los Angeles.
+A new addition as just opened at the J. Paul Getty Museum in Los Angeles.
 It is purported to be the largest collection ever assembled of bronze sculpture from the Hellenistic period, which covered about 300 years before the Common Era.

 Whenever we see stories like these, our interest in the art is easily matched by our interest in the logistics of getting it all into one place where the local Los Angeles population can enjoy it.
 We may be alone in that.
 People don’t often think about the kind of shipping service Los Angeles institutions need to rely on to bring these sorts of things to the public.